 Indicator 14 uses data from the California Longitudinal Pupil Achievement Data System (CALPADS) End-of-Year (EOY) 4 submission.
 The CALPADS EOY 4 submission contains one record for each student who exited from the high school program or the Special Education Local Plan Area (SELPA) during the prior year except those students who returned to regular education, transferred to another program, or are deceased.
 Staff may collect data through a variety of methods including interviews and surveys.
 Additional CALPADS fields used for calculating Indicator 14c are Post-Secondary Status and Reporting LEA.
-This indicator is reported by the Reporting LEA.

-Results are calculated by dividing the number of youth with IEPs in effect when they left school who enrolled in higher education or other post-secondary education/training program; or were competitively employed or in some other employment within one year, by respondent youth who are no longer in secondary school, multiplied by 100.
+Results are calculated by dividing the number of youth with IEPs in effect when they left school who enrolled in higher education or other post-secondary education/training program; or were competitively employed or in some other employment within one year, divided # of youth with IEPs when they left school who enrolled in post-secondary education or were employed within one year of exiting secondary school X 100 # of respondent youth who are no longer in secondary school by respondent youth who are no longer in secondary school.
+The result is then multiplied by 100.